 What began as a basic way to engage young children in the process of printmaking, opened up an effective way to explore, create, reflect, problem-solve, invent and construct with readily available materials.
 It opened up a very basic way to think with materials for explorers of any age.

-What is Thinking With A Line?
+Thinking & Creating With A Line